Nielsbk/Software_containerization/README.md

 ```

 #### Re-building and upgrading a running app

+First make the change to the UI source, then;
 ```
-Make the change to the UI source

 Docker build

-kubectl edit deployments.apps react-nginx-app   -> edit the number of replicas in spec

-Kubectl apply canary-deployment
+kubectl edit deployments.apps react-nginx-app   -> edit the number of replicas in spec Kubectl apply canary-deployment
 Kubectl edit deployments.apps canary-react-app -> edit number of replicas
 ```